R0hanW/CS180-Project4/Test.md

  4. Username: "student1",
  5. Password: "student1"

-Expected Output: Back at default login page
+Expected Output: Back at default login page - if you log in with a different account, all posts/comments created by that user will be deleted